merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 </details>

 **Exercise 2: Visualize the non-competitive read recruitment results.**
-After running the read recruitment script (or copying over the backup data), you should now have 4 merged profile databases, each paired with one of our _Trichodesmium_ references.
+After running the read recruitment script (or copying over the backup data), you should now have 4 merged {% include ARTIFACT name="profile-db" text="profile databases" %}, each paired with one of our _Trichodesmium_ references.
 We've already looked at the data for _Trichodesmium sp._, but now is your chance to visualize one or more of the other 3 genomes' results in the interactive interface.
 Consider the following questions: (1) In which sample(s) is the genome detected?
 (2) Is the _entire_ genome observed in those samples?
 (3) What is the average coverage of the genome in those samples?

 <details markdown="1"><summary>Show/Hide  Answer to Exercise 2: non-competitive visualizations and interpretation </summary>
 Assuming your script created merged profile databases in the `NON_COMPETITIVE/` directory, here is a loop to visualize the results for each genome: